jocialmedia/fullstack_nanodegree_project1_movie-trailer-website/README.md

 This is what you should see.

 Step 4.
 Open the browser of your choice and go to the project folder **fullstack_nanodegree_project1_movie-trailer-website**.
-After running the install-file in Python, you should now find a folder **movie page** with an **index.html** which will be automatically found and read by your browser.
+After running the install-file in Python, you should now find a folder **moviepage** with an **index.html** which will be automatically found and read by your browser.

 #### How does it work?